jaitl/kDynamoMapper/README.md

 ## ADT support
 ADT are determined by inheritance from a sealed interface/class.
-Each ADT contains the 'adt_class_name' field with the original class name.
+Each ADT contains the `adt_class_name` field with the original class name.

 ### ADT data classes
 ```kotlin